Broadcom/AFBR-S50-API/Doxygen/05_00_demo_applications.md

         triggers measurements from a periodic interrupt service routine outside of the scope of the main thread.

-    -   The \ref high_speed_example_app demonstration the high-framerate measurement modes of the AFBR-S50 API.
+    -   The \ref high_speed_example_app demonstrates the high-framerate measurement modes of the AFBR-S50 API.
 Note that adequate hardware is required to achieve really high measurement rates.

-    -   The \ref multi_device_example_app demonstration of the usage of multiple devices from a single MCU.
+    -   The \ref multi_device_example_app demonstrates of the usage of multiple devices from a single MCU.
 Note that adequate hardware is required to talk to multiple devices.

+    -   The \ref simple_example_debug_app demonstrates how to stream debugging data into the terminal.
+It triggers new measurement cycles from the main thread.

+    -   The \ref low_power_example_app demonstrates how to invoke sleep and wake-up modes with the AFBR-S50 API.
+Note that adequate hardware is required for this example to work properly.

 -   \subpage explorer_app